 Learn something new every day

-The type of interface that your card has is also important in deciding what type of card to choose.
+The card’s basic interface is another important consideration.
 The most common network card interfaces are a PCI, ISA, or PCMCIA card.
-The kind you choose largely depends on the computer you will be installing the card in and what type of interface that computer offers.
+The kind you choose largely depends on your computer and its interface.

 I am a little disappointed that I just bought a new Xbox 360 before the next generation model came out.
 I paid $200 for the system, and another $100 for the wireless network interface card, only to find out that the new systems come with free wireless adapters.

 I guess I bought the video game system a few months too early.
 Boo.